labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeWorkflow.md

-PPanGGOLiN was designed to help the users in their analyses and to be easy to use.
+PPanGGOLiN was created to assist users in their analysis while ensuring ease of use.
-For that we made a 'workflow' command to construct and partitioned a pangenome from genomic data.
+This was achieved by incorporating a 'workflow' command that enables the construction and partitioning of a pangenome using genomic data.
-This command will launch the [annotation](./pangenomeAnalyses.md#annotation), [clustering](./pangenomeAnalyses.md#clustering), [graph](./pangenomeAnalyses.md#graph) and [partition](./pangenomeAnalyses.md#partition) command detailed below.
+This command launches the [annotation](./pangenomeAnalyses.md#annotation), [clustering](./pangenomeAnalyses.md#clustering), [graph](./pangenomeAnalyses.md#graph) and [partition](./pangenomeAnalyses.md#partition) commands described below.

 You need to provide a tab-separated list of either annotated files or fasta files.
 The expected format is detailed [here](./pangenomeAnalyses.md#annotation)